whnunlife/bulma/README.md

-This is an SCSS implementation of Bulma.io.
+This is an SCSS implementation of Bulma.io, packaged for use with Meteor.
 Install with:

 ### NPM